Skip to content

 **example string**

 Markup for text (e.g. bold, italics).
-Alternative: *example string*.
-These strings can be translated, but the markup labeling (e.g. one or more *) should be adopted true to meaning.
+Alternative: _example string_.
+These strings can be translated, but the markup (e.g. ** or _) should be adopted true to meaning.